 Short Bio

-Sam Sharp grew up in northcentral Ohio.
-A writer and environmental educator, he holds an MFA in Creative Writing from the University of Wyoming with a concurrent degree in Environment & Natural Resources.
-His essays have been awarded Best of the Net and nominated for a Pushcart Prize.
-You can read them in Terrain.org, Midwest Weird, Midwest Review, and elsewhere.
-He currently lives in Missoula, Montana, where he teaches for the Wild Rockies Field Institute.
+Sam Sharp is a writer from northcentral Ohio.
+Working in the environmental field and art, he holds an MFA in Creative Writing from the University of Wyoming with a concurrent degree in Environment & Natural Resources.
+His nonfiction has been awarded Best of the Net and nominated for a Pushcart Prize, appearing in Terrain.org, Midwest Weird, Midwest Review, and elsewhere.
+He lives in Missoula, Montana.

 Slightly Longer Bio

-Sam Sharp grew up in northcentral Ohio, where the Midwest, east coast, and Appalachian south collide – a place that the writer David Giffels has called, “an uncommon everyplace.”
-His writing and life reflect the textures of that home landscape – its low fields, pastures, patches of woods, burned rivers, glaciated hills.
-He began writing as a way to make sense of a formative relationship with his dog, growing up, and has been afflicted with the impulse ever since.
+Sam Sharp grew up in northcentral Ohio, a place that the writer David Giffels has called, “an uncommon everyplace.”
+His writing and life reflect that home landscape – its low fields, pastures, patches of woods, lulling rivers, glaciated hills – in their preference for the everyday, the “flyover,” a humble humorous surprising landscape.

-Along with writing, he’s worked in a variety of fields, from cutting trees with his brothers and father, to horse farming, trail building, leading canoe expeditions with Outward Bound, to teaching environmental field courses across Montana with the Wild Rockies Field Institute.
-Preferring one foot in outdoor work and one in writing, he holds an MFA from the University of Wyoming with a concurrent degree in Environment & Natural Resources.
+Along with writing, he has worked in a variety of fields, from cutting trees with his brothers and father to trail building, leading expeditions with Outward Bound, teaching college writing at UWYO, to teaching environmental field courses with the Wild Rockies Field Institute.
+He holds an MFA from the University of Wyoming with a concurrent degree in Environment & Natural Resources, where he worked on a collection of essays and a project centered on amplifying Indigenous-led bison restoration with the Wind River Tribal Buffalo Initiative.

 Awards & Honors